the flu vaccine is your best defence against the flu – and it helps reduce the spread to people around

 The flu vaccine is updated each year to protect against the most common strains of influenza virus, which change

 frequently.
-That’s why we're told it’s important to get the flu shot every year.
+That’s why it’s important to get the flu shot every year.

-For the best protection, the Australian Government Department of Health recommends getting your flu shot in April
+For the best protection, the Australian Government Department of Health recommends getting your flu shot in autumn – before winter, the peak flu season, starts.2

 Once you’re vaccinated, it takes about two weeks for protection to develop.
 While protection should generally